Japan's Abe set to bring telegenic son of popular ex-PM into cabinet - media | Devdiscourse

 Economy Minister Toshimitsu Motegi, 63, a Harvard-educated lawmaker with a reputation as a tough negotiator, will take over at the foreign ministry from Taro Kono.
 But Motegi will probably stay in charge of trade talks with the United States ahead of a deadline for a deal later this month, media reported.

-'KEEPING CONTROL' Kono, a fluent English speaker who is well-known in Washington and has been on the front line of Japan's feud with South Korea over wartime history and trade, is in line to become defence minister, media reported.
+Kono, a fluent English speaker who is well-known in Washington and has been on the front line of Japan's feud with South Korea over wartime history and trade is in line to become defense minister, media reported.

 "Abe's keeping control and it's his people running the show," said Jesper Koll, senior advisor at asset manager WisdomTree Japan.
 "He's the anti-Trump - it's a bastion of stability compared to the 'draining of the swamp' in America and gridlock in Europe."

-Abe, whose third consecutive term as LDP president ends in September 2021, has made clear he intends to pursue his goal of revising the post-war, U.S.-drafted constitution to clarify the status of the military.
-The charter, if taken literally, bans a standing military but has been stretched to allow armed forces for self-defence.
+Abe, whose third consecutive term as LDP president ends on September 2021, has made clear he intends to pursue his goal of revising the post-war, U.S.-drafted constitution to clarify the status of the military.
+The charter, if taken literally, bans a standing military but has been stretched to allow armed forces for self-defense.

 Abe's task got tougher when his LDP-led coalition lost its two-thirds majority in a July upper house election.
 Amendments to the charter require approval by two-thirds of each chamber of parliament and a majority in a referendum.
 Voter support for Abe was at 48% in a survey this month by public broadcaster NHK, little changed from August.